Five Star Final: Plot

-Joseph W. Randall is the managing editor of the New York Evening Gazette tabloid newspaper who has been trying to legitimize the paper by reducing sensationalism and improving the reporting, but circulation has dropped dramatically.
-When owner Bernard Hinchecliffe plans to boost sales with a retrospective series on a 20-year-old murder, hoping to revive the scandal, Randall reluctantly agrees.
-He had covered the original story about stenographer Nancy Voorhees, who shot her boss after he reneged on his promise to marry her.
+Joseph W. Randall is the managing editor of the New York Evening Gazette tabloid newspaper, who has been trying to legitimize the paper by reducing sensationalism and improving the reporting, but circulation has dropped dramatically.
+When publisher Bernard Hinchecliffe plans to boost sales by running a retrospective series on a 20-year-old murder, hoping to thereby revive the scandal, Randall reluctantly agrees.
+He had covered the original story about stenographer Nancy Voorhees, who shot her boss after he impregnated her and then reneged on his promise to marry her.
 Her pregnancy won the jury's sympathy, and she was acquitted.

 Unaware of impending doom, Nancy is now married to Michael Townsend, an upstanding member of society, and her daughter Jenny, who believes that Townsend is her father, is about to marry the son of a socially prominent family, Philip Weeks.

 Randall throws himself into the assignment.
-To dig up dirt about Nancy, he assigns unscrupulous reporter "Reverend" T. Vernon Isopod, who masquerades as a minister and wins the confidence of the bride's parents on the eve of the wedding.
-They have read the headlines promising a series on the murder.
-Nancy is horrified at the renewed interest in the scandal, and the family members confess their concerns to Isopod, whom they mistake for a church representative, and give him a photo of Jenny.
+To dig up dirt on Nancy, he assigns unscrupulous reporter T. Vernon Isopod, who masquerades as a minister and wins the confidence of the bride's parents on the eve of the wedding.
+They, having read the headlines promising a new series on the murder, are horrified at the renewed interest in the scandal, and confess their concerns to Isopod, whom they mistake for a church representative, and give him a photo of Jenny.
 Michael realizes the horrible mistake just as Isopod leaves, and he phones the church.

 Randall's secretary Miss Taylor is so disgusted that she gets drunk at a local speakeasy and then tells Randall what she thinks of the whole affair.
 Isopod comes in late, drunk and brimming with information.
 Randall swings into action, mocking up a photo layout.